Watashitachi no Tamura-kun: Media

+Light novels

-Light novelsWatashitachi no Tamura-kun began as two-volume series of light novels written by Yuyuko Takemiya and drawn by Yasu.
+Watashitachi no Tamura-kun began as two-volume series of light novels written by Yuyuko Takemiya and drawn by Yasu.
 The novels are published by MediaWorks under their Dengeki Bunko publishing label.
 The first novel was released on June 10, 2005, and the second followed on September 10, 2005.
 The series comprises three main chapters and two extra side story chapters; the first volume contains the first two main chapters and the first side story chapter, while the second volume contains the third main chapter and the second side story chapter.
 The first main chapter was serialized in the autumn 2004 edition of Dengeki hp Special, a special edition version MediaWorks' now-defunct light novel magazine Dengeki hp.
 The second main chapter was serialized in Dengeki hp between the 34th and 35th volumes.

 There were also a series of stories not collected into volumes.
 The first was a short story called "Watashitashi no Chō!
 Tamura-kun" which appeared in the November 2005 issue of the light novel anthology magazine Dengeki hPa.
 Another called "Himitsu Melancholy" appeared in the Watashitashi no Tamura-kun First Fan Book which came bundled with the July 2006 issue of Dengeki Comic Gao!.
 The last was an additional story added to the drama CD named "Ohige Girls".